physicsturtle/physicsturtle_old/physics/physics.md

 permalink: /physics/
 ---

-Welcome to the physics home page.
+All of the physics course material will be collected here.
 The first course in the works is electromagnetism I.

 <a class="page-link" href="/physics/electromagnetism-I/">Electromagnetism I</a>